Historic Holmberg House

 was not nearly as impressive as the first.

 Discouraged by the barren plain and ready to catch the next train north, Holmberg instead kept his appointment with David Ross Boyd.
 The OU president "had a way of giving one an optimistic outlook," Holmberg wrote, and after their initial encounter, the music professor from Bethany College decided to stay.
 Within his first six weeks, he organized a men’s glee club, a women’s glee club, an oratorio chorus, a band and an orchestra.
 For the next 30 years, Holmberg never stopped

 Dean Holmberg was honored in 1938 when the Fine Arts Building at the University of Oklahoma was renamed as Holmberg Hall.
 Holmberg Hall still stands on the OU campus and is within easy walking distance of Holmberg House.

 The Holmberg House:

 The Holmberg family lived in the craftsman style residence until the early 40’s when the residence was purchased by Leota and Sam Hale.
 The Hale family lived in the house until 1993 when the residence was bought and renovated by Richard Divelbis and his wife, Jo Meacham, as a bed & breakfast.
 The Holmberg House was featured in Country Inns Bed & Breakfast Magazine in August, 1996, and in The Official Guide to American Historic Inns.
 It was most recently featured in Norman magazine May/June 2012 Volume 1, Issue 6 edition.
-Since its establishment, the Holmberg House Bed & Breakfast has been a mainstay on the corner of Boyd and DeBarr, allowing its welcoming gardens and distinctive architecture to host many travelers in its effortless elegance of simplicity of form, local natural materials, visibility of handicraft and workmanship.
+Since its establishment, the Holmberg House Bed & Breakfast has been a mainstay on the corner of Boyd and Deans Row (Formally DeBarr), allowing its welcoming gardens and distinctive architecture to host many travelers in its effortless elegance of simplicity of form, local natural materials, visibility of handicraft and workmanship.